 My classes are open to both Brown and RISD students, and graduate students can enroll in my advanced courses.

-As the Director of Undergraduate Studies for Religious Studies, I oversee the undergraduate curriculum in Religious Studies, advise concentrators, and advocate for the study of religion and the humanities more broadly.
+As the Director of Undergraduate Studies for Religious Studies (2015-2022), I oversaw the undergraduate curriculum in Religious Studies, advised concentrators, and advocated for the study of religion and the humanities more broadly.
 Please contact me if you would like to learn more about the study of religion at Brown—whether or not you are a potential undergraduate concentrator.

 If you are a potential graduate student interested in studying American religions at Brown, feel free to reach out.
 You can apply either to the program in Religion and Critical Thought, or more directly to work with me and other colleagues who study religious life in the Americas.
 Contact me for more information.